EthicalFlipper/MachineLearning/README.md

 # MachineLearning
-These are my machine learning programs that I've worked on over the years.
+These are my machine learning programs that I've worked on over the past couple of months.